locple/LCDI2C_Multilingual/README.md

 |**LCDI2C_RussianLatin_Symbols**| LCDI2C_RussianLatin |       **° €**      |
 |   **LCDI2C_Russian_Symbols**  |    LCDI2C_Russian   |       **° €**      |

-### Classes for the language built in ROM and the customized language created in CGRAM
+### Classes for the language built in ROM + the customized language created in CGRAM
 *Choose the following classes if you need support for Vietnamese (not available in any ROM) in addition to the above base class*
 |              *Class*             |*All characters from*|   *Vietnamese*   |
 |:---------------------------------|:--------------------|:----------------:|